kitswas/kitswas/README.md

 # 👋 Hi there, @kitswas here
-- Please communicate with me in English *only*

 - Still a student

 ## ⌨ My skillset includes

 - C
 - C++
 - editing English text